Managing Apache Kafka® topics

 Clone the cloudapi

-repository:cd ~/ && git clone --depth=1 https://github.com/yandex-cloud/cloudapiBelow, we assume the repository contents are stored in the
+repository:cd ~/ && git clone --depth=1 https://github.com/yandex-cloud/cloudapiBelow, we assume that the repository contents reside in the

 ~/cloudapi/directory. -

-:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/kafka/v1/topic_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "topic_spec": { "name": "<topic_name>", "partitions": { "value": "<number_of_partitions>" }, "replication_factor": { "value": "<replication_factor>" } } }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.kafka.v1.TopicService.CreateWhere:
+request:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/kafka/v1/topic_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "topic_spec": { "name": "<topic_name>", "partitions": { "value": "<number_of_partitions>" }, "replication_factor": { "value": "<replication_factor>" } } }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.kafka.v1.TopicService.CreateWhere:

 -

-topic_specstands for topic settings:-
+topic_specstands for the topic settings:-

 name: Topic name.Note